huangfanglong/CK3-Character-Gallery/README.md

 - **Portrait Cropping**: Adjust portrait images display with drag and scroll-to-zoom.
 - **Multi-Portrait Support**: Each character can have up to 5 portraits.
 Add slots with the `+` button, remove with `-`, and cycle through them with on-canvas arrow overlays.
 - **DNA Displayer**:
-  - View and edit raw character DNA strings.
+  - Store, view and edit raw character DNA strings.
   - Clear, homogenize (gene-value duplication), save, and copy DNA with one click.
 - **Hotkeys**:
   - Ctrl+S: Save current character data.